IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 Puppeteer Sharp excels at browser automation, offering full control over headless Chrome including navigation, form filling, and screenshot capture.
 IronPDF focuses on PDF operations and doesn't provide browser automation features beyond rendering web content to PDF.

-What kind of support is available for developers?
+What kind of developer support is available?

 IronPDF provides 24/5 professional engineer support, extensive documentation, tutorials, and API references.
 Support includes email, phone, and screen-sharing options depending on license tier.
 Puppeteer Sharp relies on community support through GitHub and Stack Overflow.